 The Empowered Community

-Implementation of the Empowered Community currently anticipates that all of ICANN’s SOs, the At-Large AC, and Governmental Advisory Committee would participate in the Empowered Community—that is, they will be listed in the Bylaws as the five Decisional Participants.
-The GAC may not, however, participate as a decision-maker in the Empowered Community’s exercise of a Community Power to challenge the ICANN Board’s implementation of GAC consensus advice (referred to as the “GAC carve-out”).
-In such cases, the GAC will still be entitled to participate in the Empowered Community in an advisory capacity in all other aspects of the escalation process, but its views will not count towards or against the thresholds needed to initiate a conference call, convene a Community Forum, or exercise the Community Power.
+Implementation of the Empowered Community currently anticipates that all of ICANN’s SOs, the At-Large AC, and Governmental Advisory Committee (if the GAC chooses to participate) would participate in the Empowered Community—that is, they will be listed in the Bylaws as the five Decisional Participants.
+However, if the GAC chooses to participate as a Decisional Participant in the Empowered Community, it may not participate as a decision-maker in the Empowered Community’s exercise of a Community Power to challenge the ICANN Board’s implementation of GAC consensus advice (referred to as the “GAC carve-out”).
+In such cases, the GAC will still be entitled to participate in the Empowered Community in an advisory capacity in all other aspects of the escalation process, but its views will not count towards or against the thresholds needed to initiate a conference call, convene a Community Forum or exercise the Community Power.
 The GAC carve-out preserves the ICANN Board’s unique obligation to work with the GAC to try to find a mutually acceptable solution to the implementation of GAC advice supported by consensus (as defined in Recommendation #11) while protecting the Empowered Community’s power to challenge such Board decisions.

 Clarifications relating to the GAC carve-out: